-Braid does not require soaking before spooling up as mono does.
-The eye on the rod’s but part is where you should thread your braid.
-Make sure your spool is positioned as far forward as possible.
-In your braid, tie a slip loop knot.
+Braid does not require soaking before winding like mono.
+The eye on the rod is the part where you should thread the braid.
+Make sure the coil is positioned as far forward as possible.
+Tie a loop knot in the braid.

 On my spinning reel, how much-braided line should I use?

-Image for advice on winding braided line onto a spinning reel.
+Image for advice on winding braided line on a spinner.

-You’veYou’ve applied enough braid when the line is about 1/16′′ from the top of the reel.
-Casting distance will be hampered if you use too little braid, and wind knots may be more likely if you use too much braid.
+You have applied enough braid when the line is about 1/16′′ from the top of the reel.
+Casting distance will be limited if you use too little braid, and wind knots may be more likely if you use too much braid.

 What does the spinning reel’s on/off switch look like?

-You are confused about the on/off switch, which is appropriately referred to as the “anti-reverse switch.”
-This function stops the reel from spinning backward.
+You are confused by the on/off switch, which is aptly referred to as the “anti-reverse switch”.
+This function stops the reel from rotating backwards.

-But remember, this strategy will only work for 3 pounds or less fish.
-Never attempt to back-reel a fish that big, or you risk injuring yourself.
+But remember, this strategy will only work for fish 3 pounds or less.
+Never attempt to reel in such a large fish or risk injury.

-Finally we learn how to spool a spinning reel with braid?
-Even if you could have a store spool your line, why not do it yourself to ensure a lower chance of twists or wind knots and establish a routine that will let you save money on braid over time?
+Finally we learn how to wind a reel with a braid?
+While you could get your line from a store, why not do it yourself to ensure a lower likelihood of twisting or knotting and to establish a routine that will save you money on braid over time?